simgrid/simgrid/docs/source/tuto_s4u.rst

 only an excerpts of the full ``examples/platforms/small_platform.xml`` file.
 For example, most routing information are missing, and only the route between the hosts Tremblay and Fafard is given.
-This path traverses 6 links (4, 3, 2, 0, 1 and 8).
-The full file, along with other examples, can be found in the archive under ``examples/platforms``.
+This path traverses 6 links (named 4, 3, 2, 0, 1 and 8).
+There are several examples of platforms in the archive under ``examples/platforms``.

 .. |api_s4u_NetZone| image:: /images/extlink.png
    :align: middle